EmilyUry/R-tidbits/README.md

 2. **BAS-tutorial.R** BAS package vignette created by Merlise A Clyde.
 Walk through of basic Bayesian Adaptive Sampling for model averaging and variable selection.
 View the **BAS-tutorial.md** file to see the compiled vignette with figures.
+3. **How to extract .zip files** Instructions for unzipping a folder full
+4. of .zip files.